derekevans/derekevans.github.io/README.md

 # derekevans.github.io
-This is code for my personal website, which is still a work in progress.
+This is my personal website, which is a work in progress.